jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 Since these offset names are also called "Time Zones" in conversation, it can create confusion.
 Don't be fooled!
 Offsets are NOT Time Zones.
 [Read this blog](https://spin.atomicobject.com/2016/07/06/time-zones-offsets/) which describes the difference well.

 Arizona offers a good illustration.
-The state's legal Time Zone is America/Denver, a.k.a.
-Mountain Time.
-But most of the state does not observe daylight saving time.
-This means Denver can have an offset of -06:00 MDT while the Phoenix offset is -07:00 MST, when they represent the same UTC Time point:
+The state's legal Time Zone is Mountain Time which includes the states of Arizona and Colorado.
+But most of Arizona does not observe daylight saving time.
+This means Denver, Colorado can have an offset of -06:00 MDT while the Phoenix, Arizona offset is -07:00 MST, when they represent the same point in time:

 ![Denver and Phoenix](https://github.com/jasonmerecki/blog/blob/main/useepoch/DenPhoExample.png)